 This forum brings business leaders together to work with the council on the transition to net zero and as part of this platform, a number of working groups were set up in several areas – transport, carbon planning and reduction etc. The Private Grid Perth project aims to provide solutions to support the Perth Smart Energy City Project.

 As a result of these roles, and his experience, John could see that increasing electrification to achieve Net Zero in the city would put pressure on the National Grid, This could be addressed by the creation of more private grid capacity within the renewable system to reduce this pressure and offer green options.

-As director of Eco IdeaM John was already working with other commercial partners, one of whom, Green Cat Renewables built the wind farm at Binn Eco Park.
+As Managing Director of Eco IdeaM (an environmental development facilitation and ideas company) John was already working with other commercial partners, one of whom, Green Cat Renewables built the wind farm at Binn Eco Park.
 The 4 x 2.35-megawatt wind turbines now form the foundation of the Private Grid Project with plans to build onto that with solar, battery, biogas and other technologies.

 As John explains: “Our project will generate too much power for our own needs, so we are working on developing an export line to Perth, about 17Km away, using a 25MW cable.
 The cable route is currently being modelled, and work is underway to identify and map who will buy our power.”

 With the Local Authority designing its approach to the ‘Perth Smart Energy City Project’ alternative green energy options for transport, heating etc are being discussed to reduce carbon emissions and provide long term sustainable solutions.
 This initiative is being replicated globally as cities begin to take responsibility for the energy their urban space uses and the consequences of their choices.

 Private Grid Perth is a partnership between power-producing companies including the Local Authority and will help the city of Perth to decarbonise by supplying power to schools, hospitals, prison services business parks and private industry.